BW-Wang/BW-Wang.github.io/_pages/publications.md

-{% for post in site.bio reversed %}
+{% for post in site.news reversed %}
   {% include archive-single.html %}
 {% endfor %}